-The Windows extract command is used to take files that are compressed in a Windows cabinet file and place it into a specified location on the hard drive.
+The Windows extract command takes files that are compressed in a Windows cabinet file and place them into a specified location on the hard drive.

-The extract command is an external command and is available in the below Microsoft operating systems.
+Extract is an external command and is available for the following Microsoft operating systems.

 |cabinet||Cabinet file (contains two or more files).|

 |file name||Name of the file to extract from the cabinet.
 Wildcards and multiple file names (separated by blanks) may be used.|

 |source||Compressed file (a cabinet with only one file).|